noospheer/Liup/doc/index.rst

 The server will begin listening for connections from the local machine on port 8888.
-The client is contained within *liuproto_client.py*, and we run it with the default parameters with 100 repetitions:
+The client is contained within *liuproto_client.py*, and we run it with the default parameters with 100 repetitions (run the client from a separate machine or terminal to avoid mixing up the printed server/client outputs):

 .. code-block:: console